cedmax/advent-of-code/2020/24/Readme.md

 <h2>--- Day 24: Lobby Layout ---</h2><p>Your raft makes it to the tropical island; it turns out that the small crab was an excellent navigator.
 You make your way to the resort.</p>
 <p>As you enter the lobby, you discover a small problem: the floor is being renovated.
-You can&apos;t even reach the check-in desk until they&apos;ve finished installing the <em>new tile floor</em>.</p>
+You can't even reach the check-in desk until they've finished installing the <em>new tile floor</em>.</p>
 <p>The tiles are all <em>hexagonal</em>; they need to be arranged in a <a href="https://en.wikipedia.org/wiki/Hexagonal_tiling">hex grid</a> with a very specific color pattern.
 Not in the mood to wait, you offer to help figure out the pattern.</p>
 <p>The tiles are all <em>white</em> on one side and <em>black</em> on the other.
 They start with the white side facing up.
 The lobby is large enough to fit whatever pattern might need to appear there.</p>
 <p>A member of the renovation crew gives you a <em>list of the tiles that need to be flipped over</em> (your puzzle input).
 Each line in the list identifies a single tile that needs to be flipped by giving a series of steps starting from a <em>reference tile</em> in the very center of the room.
 (Every line starts from the same reference tile.)</p>